mf02511/Recipe-Time-Classification/README.md

 <iframe src="assets/calories.html" width=800 height=600 frameBorder=0></iframe>

 <iframe src="assets/n_reviews.html" width=800 height=600 frameBorder=0></iframe>

-*Note: We did not have to remove any features since the Random Forest Classifier is not affected by irrelevant features*

 ### Grid Search Cross Validation for Hyperparameters
 We performed a 5-fold Grid Search Cross Validation in order to find the best hyperparameters for the Random Forest Classifier.
 We focused on the `max_depth` and `min_samples_split` hyperparameters for our search since these can affect the model's ability to generalize to unseen data.
 We decided to use the default `n_estimators=100` since we found after a grid search (not included in final notebook) that the optimal `n_estimators` is around 100 regardless.
 The Grid Search CV found the optimal hyperparameters to be `max_depth=110` and `min_samples_split=0.05`.
 Notice that min_samples_split is a proportion, rather than the number of samples since we want the hyperparameter to also be able to generalize to any size data.